State parks seeing high numbers during crisis

 JEFFERSON COUNTY, Kan.
-(KSNT) – Coronavirus has slowed most parts of the economy, but one area is doing better than average.
+(KSNW) – Coronavirus has slowed most parts of the economy, but one area is doing better than average.

 State parks are bringing in more money than normal.
 Park revenue in Kansas took a hit last year with flooding at lakes putting many campgrounds and roads underwater.